 - Stefano Giussani

-An architect** and interior designer by trade, Giussani joined forces with Piero Lissoni in 2004.
-During the course of his tenure with the Lissoni group, Giussani has been an integral part of design teams on renowned projects including: The Mamilla Hotel in Jerusalem, Israel; Studio M Hotel in Singapore; Cassina’s flagship store in New York City; the Taj Mahal Palace Suites in Mumbai, India; the Grand Suite at The Pierre Hotel in New York City; and the Oberoi Al Zorah Resort in the Emirate of Ajman.
-In 2013, Giussani became a partner in the practice leading the firm’s interior design department for international projects.
+While with Lissoni Associati in Milan, he completed a wide range of projects, including the Mamilla Hotel in Jerusalem, Israel, Studio M Hotel in Singapore, the Taj Mahal Palace Suites in Mumbai, India, the Grand Suite at The Pierre Hotel in New York City, and the Oberoi Al Zorah Resort in the Emirate of Ajman.

 *Licensed in Italy.